Social Media Policy

 - Email address

 - Social media account ID, alias, or handle

 - Security questions and answers

-Please call the Strat Comm social media team at 578-0431 or 578-5290 to provide social media login credentials and for any questions or clarification.
+Please call our social media team at 578-0431 or 578-5290 to provide social media login credentials and for any questions or clarification.
 Do not email login credentials.

 Social Media in Crisis Situations

 During a crisis situation, social media can be an effective means of communication.
 To ensure correct and unified messaging, SMDs are encouraged to share official, unaltered EOC messages.
 In the event of internet connectivity issues, contact the EOC at 578-3231 for assistance in updating social media.